 - Smoking: When you smoke marijuana, the extracts, leaves, or flowers are heated using a heat source.
 The process creates smoke that is inhaled by the user.
 The smoke contains THC, which, like with vaping, is absorbed into the bloodstream.
 (2)

 You may choose to smoke marijuana products or use a vaporizer to consume them, with risks and benefits accompanying either choice.
-Here’s a quick review of the health and safety factors associated with each of them.
+Here’s a quick review of the factors associated with each of them.

 According to a recent study by the Geisel School of Medicine and the Dartmouth-Hitchcock Cotton Cancer Center, the majority of people who have tried vaping cannabis endorse it as their primary inhalation method (3).
 Survey participants included long term vape smokers, as well as those who were new to vaping.
 Although this does not constitute as strong evidence that vaping is superior to smoking, the survey results are telling.
 Marijuana users who were surveyed for the study reported the following positive feedback: